Check Your UK Change

 As of April 2017, circulated versions of the coin are regularly selling for around £6-£7, whilst the version with the Flag/Pennant Error are around £10-£15 for circulated and "Line" errors, whilst the Full Flag errors can sell for anything between £15-£22.

 July 2015 saw the first release of the "Definitive Britannia" Two Pound coin, featuring the new 5th portrait of Her Majesty, the Queen by Jody Clark and a stunning obverse portrait of Britannia.
+This coin replaced the "History of Technological Achievement" £2 coin, as the standard "definitive", which had been issued since 1997.
 The iconic "Britannia" has been a feature on British coins dating back to the Roman occupation by Hadrian over 2000 years ago!
 The coin features a stunning reverse portrait by Anthony the somewhat empirical edge inscription "QUATUOR MARIO VINDICO", which translates as "I will claim the four seas".
 In October 2016, the Royal Mint confirmed the coin had a mintage of only 650,000, which along with the £2 "100th Anniversary of the First World War - Royal Navy" (See Above), made it the joint fourth rarest of all coins in current circulation.
 Values in early November 2016 are surprisingly low at £5-£6, but this will likely rise as the information as to the coins "rarity" starts to spread!
 Watch this space!

 In early 2016, collectors reported a number of error coins appearing in which the reverse and observe where misaligned, believed due to a die (part of the image stamping mechanism), working loose during the production process.
 The Royal Mint confirmed the error and it is estimated that 3-3500 error coins made it into circulation and collectors have previously been paying up to £300 for these coins.